mbarcia/drupsible-varnish/README.md

 Requirements
 ------------

-This role can be used indepedently and does NOT require Drupsible to run.
+This role can be used independently and does NOT require Drupsible to run.

 Consider opening the firewall for incoming requests at the console port (default 6082) for trusted hosts.